 - Providing students with metacognitive strategies that can help them become independent learners.

 Additionally, you will be invited to reflect upon your own practice – or the practices within your department or school – to explore the strategies you already use and what metacognitive strategies you could use to help develop teaching and learning.
+The course will examine the pedagogy and provide resources that can be used with students in any classroom globally.
+The course should also help develop critical thinking skills, routes to help problem-solving, and dealing with examination situations.

 Who is this course for?